TobiPeterG/AMU/README.md

   AND NOTHING ELSE!
 IT WILL NOT WORK AS INTENDED OR MAKE THE SYSTEM UNUSABLE ON OTHER INSTALLATIONS!
   USE AT YOUR OWN RISK!
+  POWER LOSS DURING UPDATES CAN LEAVE THE SYSTEM IN AN UNBOOTABLE STATE!

   __Using an Ubuntu-based distro?
 Have a look here: https://github.com/TobiPeterG/ubuntu_automatic_updates__